 During cross-examination, the defendant testified that he shot the victim.
 He said that the only wound he received was a stab wound to his upper left biceps.
 He indicated that the knife penetrated approximately one inch into his arm through a long-sleeved cotton shirt.
 He was treated and released from the Humboldt Hospital Emergency Room.
 He claimed that the victim swiped him across the face "like a mugging."
 He denied that mugging is a sign of disrespect in the African-American community.
 He said that he was able to open the drawer with one hand.
-He said that the victim called him a "mother f--ker" among other things and that she had the knife in her right hand and "mugged" him with her left.
+He said that the victim called him a "mother f-ker" among other things and that she had the knife in her right hand and "mugged" him with her left.
 He said that she stabbed him after he pushed her away twice.
 He said that he did not think the victim would stab him.
-He also said that he told the police that he did not know where he shot the victim reached for the knife.
+He also said that he told the police that he did not know where he shot the victim.
+He also could not explain how the drawer got closed.
+He did not call for help when the victim reached for the knife.
 Finally, he said that at the time of the incident he and the victim were still carrying on a physical relationship.